kean/Nuke/README.md

 > See [Image Caching Guide](https://kean.github.io/blog/image-caching) to learn more about URLCache, HTTP caching, and more

-> If you'd like to use a third-party caching library check out [Performance Guide](https://github.com/kean/Nuke/blob/master/Documentation/Guides/Performance%20Guide.md#on-disk-caching)
+> If you'd like to use a third-party caching library check out [Third Party Libraries: Using Other Caching Libraries](https://github.com/kean/Nuke/blob/master/Documentation/Guides/Third%20Party%20Libraries.md#using-other-caching-libraries)

 Most developers either have their own networking layer, or use some third-party framework.
 Nuke supports both of these workflows.
 You can integrate a custom networking layer by implementing `DataLoading` protocol.